ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 We managed to decrease the cold start execution time of our Lambda function from almost 5s (**Init duration** + **duration**) to around 2.6s (**Restore duration** + **duration**), just by enabling this feature.

 ## Conclusion
-SnapStart is a really great feature and can save a lot of time in your application flow.
+SnapStart is a great feature and can save a lot of time in your application flow.
 It's a feature that should have been present already as it comes a bit too late.
 // TODO: write more